-The Number System

-Apply and extend previous understandings of multiplication and division to divide fractions by fractions.
+The Number System Apply and extend previous understandings of multiplication and division to divide fractions by fractions.
 6.NS.1.
 Interpret and compute quotients of fractions, and solve word problems involving division of fractions by fractions, e.g., by using visual fraction models and equations to represent the problem.
-For example, create a story context for $(2/3) \div (3/4)$ and use a visual fraction model to show the quotient; use the relationship between multiplication and division to explain that $(2/3) \div (3/4) = 8/9$ because 3/4 of 8/9 is 2/3.
-(In general, $(a/b) \div (c/d) = ad/bc$ .)
+For example, create a story context for $(2/3) \div (3/4)$ and use a visual fraction model to show the quotient; use the relationship between multiplication and division to explain that $(2/3)$ $\div (3/4) = 8/9$ because $3/4$ of $8/9$ is $2/3$.
+(In general, $(a/b) \div (c/d) =$ ad/bc.)
 How much chocolate will each person get if 3 people share 1/2 lb of chocolate equally?
-How many 3/4-cup servings are in 2/3 of a cup of yogurt?
-How wide is a rectangular strip of land with length 3/4 mi and area 1/2 square mi?
+How many $3/4$ -cup servings are in $2/3of a cup of yogurt?
+How wide is a rectangular strip of land withlength 3/4 mi and area 1/2 square mi?$ EE6.NS.1.
+Compare relationships between fractions and understand that a number can be expressed as a fraction.
+Level IV AA Students will: EE6.NS.1.

-relationships

-between fractions

-and understand that

-a number can be

-expressed as a

-fraction.

-EE6.NS.1.
 Compute a quotient when a whole number is already divided into parts.
 Ex.
-How much chocolate will each person get if 3 people share 1/2 lb of chocolate equally? (could also use pizza)
+How much chocolate will each person get if 3 people share 1/2 lb of chocolate equally? (could also use pizza) Ex.

-Ex.
 How many dimes are in a dollar?
 How many quarters are in a dollar?

-EE6.NS.1.
+Level III AA Students will: EE6.NS.1.
 Using a model, compute a quotient when a number is already divided.
 Ex.
 If I had half of a cookie, cut it in half, and gave one piece to a friend, how much of a cookie will my friend get?

-EE6.NS.1.
-Divide a whole number into halves, thirds, and quarters. (using visuals)

-Ex.
-Use fractions disks to indicate wholes, halves, thirds, and guarters.
+Level II AA Students will: EE6.NS.1.
+Divide a whole number into halves, thirds, and quarters. (using visuals) Ex.
+Use fractions disks to indicate wholes, halves, thirds, and quarters.
+Level I AA Students will: EE6.NS.1.

-EE6.NS.1.
 Indicate half or a quarter of a whole.
 Ex.
 Indicate half of a dollar using quarters.
 Or indicate half of a pizza using slices.
 Compute fluently with multi-digit numbers and find common factors and multiples.
 6.NS.2.
-Fluently divide multidigit numbers using the standard algorithm.
+Fluently divide multi- digit numbers using the standard algorithm.
+193 5)965 3x5=15 -5 46 -45 15 5 5 5 46 -45 15 5 5 5 46 -45 15 5 5 5 5 5 5 5 EE6.NS.2.

-EE6.NS.2.
 Divide two-digit / three-digit numbers without remainders.

-EE6.NS.2.
+Level IV AA Students will: EE6.NS.2.
 Divide up to three-digit whole number dividends by one- or two-digit numbers.

-EE6.NS.2.
+Level III AA Students will: EE6.NS.2.
 Divide up to three-digit whole number dividends by one- or two-digit numbers using models.

-EE6.NS.2.
+Level II AA Students will: EE6.NS.2.
 Divide a two-digit dividend by a single divisor with or without models.

-EE6.NS.2.
+Level I AA Students will: EE6.NS.2.
 Indicate the correct quotient when a two-digit dividend is divided by a single-digit.
 Ex.
 Given 10 chips, divide them into two equal piles.
 Ex.
 Indicate the quotient using number cards.